-^{} Please refer Category-C of Table-9.6.3 for description regarding Employees of Mehran UET, SZAB Campus, Khairpur.
+^{} Please refer Category-B of Table-9.6.3 for description regarding Employees of Mehran UET, SZAB Campus, Khairpur.
 However, the number of seats here is 09.

-Table-9.6.5: Distribution of Seats for Urban and Rural areas of the Districts in Sindh Province, Mehran University of Engineering & Technology SZAB Campus Khairpur Mirs' (Category-A) and (Category-C).
+Table-9.6.5: Distribution of Seats for Urban and Rural areas of the Districts in Sindh Province, Mehran UET, SZAB Campus Khairpur Mirs' (Category-A) and (Category-B).